dtheodor/sqlalchemy-sqlschema/README.md

 @maintain_schema("my_schema", session):
 def query_data():
     assert session.execute("show search_path").scalar() == "my_schema"
-    return session.query(MyModel).all()
 ```

+Example application:

-An example of dynamically changing the SQL schema based on the current user in
+Dynamically change the SQL schema based on the current user in
 a Flask application.
 Assumes that the user has a `schema` attribute that points
 to the desired SQL schema.